Amish religious practices: Funerals

-Funeral practices vary across Amish settlements.
-But all of them reflect the core Amish values of simplicity, humility, and mutual aid.
+Funeral practices vary across Amish settlements; however, all of them reflect the core Amish values of simplicity, humility, and mutual aid.
 The Amish hold funeral services in the home rather than using the funeral parlor.
-Instead of referring to the deceased with stories of his life, and eulogizing him, services tend to focus on the creation story and biblical accounts of resurrection.
+Instead of referring to the deceased with stories of their life, and eulogizing them, services tend to focus on the creation story and biblical accounts of resurrection.
 In Adams County, Indiana, and Allen County, Indiana, the Old Order Amish use only wooden grave markers that eventually decay and disappear.
 The same is true of other, smaller communities that have their roots in these two counties.

 After the funeral, the hearse carries the casket to the cemetery for a reading from the Bible; perhaps a hymn is read (rather than sung) and the Lord's Prayer is recited.
 The Amish usually, but not always, choose Amish cemeteries, and purchase gravestones that are uniform, modest, and plain; in recent years, these have been inscribed in English.
 The bodies of both men and women are dressed in white clothing by family members of the same sex, with women in the white cape and apron of their wedding outfit.
 After a funeral, the community gathers together to share a meal.